opensearch-project/documentation-website/_api-reference/ingest-apis/create-ingest.md

 ## Template snippets

 Some processor parameters support [Mustache](https://mustache.github.io/) template snippets.
-To get a field value, enclose the field name in triple curly brackets, for example, {{{field-name}}}.
+To get the value of a field, surround the field name in three curly braces, for example, {{{field-name}}}.

 #### Example: `set` ingest processor using Mustache template snippet